Tkocean/Aurora/README.md

 - Download the module package from the [Release](https://github.com/Tkocean/Aurora/releases/download/Stable/Aurora.zip) page, and install it via Magisk Manager, KernelSU Manager, or APatch.
 - Download the source code package from the [Source](https://codeload.github.com/Tkocean/Aurora/zip/refs/heads/main) page, then package it into a Magisk module before flashing it.
 - Supports online updates via Magisk Manager, KernelSU Manager, or APatch app.

+## Manual Installation:
+- Step 1: Download the source files from the [Source](https://codeload.github.com/Tkocean/Aurora/zip/refs/heads/main) page and extract them.
+Move the main program `Aurora` from the `/system/bin/` directory inside the extracted folder into the system variable e.g., `/data/adb/ksu/bin`.
+- Step 2: Manually create the directory `/data/adb/Aurora` and move the Config folder from the source files into this directory.
+- Step 3: Move service.sh to a directory that supports boot-time execution e.g., `/data/adb/service.d`.
+- Step 4: Reboot the device, or manually execute `service.sh`.

 ## Config